Project E36 M3 - Rebuilding Brake Calipers September 24 2013

 There are two bolts that hold the brake caliper on.
 Undo these with a 7mm allen wrench or allen socket.

-Remove caliper from the rotor.
-This usually requires pulling outboard on the caliper for a good 20 count and then wiggling the caliper rearward off of the rotor.
+Remove the caliper from the rotor.
+This usually requires pulling outboard on the caliper for a good 20 count and then wiggling the caliper aft off of the rotor.
 Remove the brake pad wear sensor and the brake pads.
 Hang the caliper from a rope or stiff wire so that the brake line isn't bearing the weight of the caliper.
 Now put a container under the caliper to catch the brake fluid that is going to pour out of the caliper.
 Cardboard under the area is a good idea, since it will soak up spills and also protect the piston from hitting the concrete if it falls out.
-Now go inside the pump the brake pedal.
+Now go inside the car and pump the brake pedal.
 The pressure will drive the piston out of the caliper.

 We also removed the caliper bracket because we wanted to clean it up and respray it, but this is typically not required.

 Here are all the parts laid out.
 Now we're going to clean everything up and put it back together.

 Remove the piston seal from the caliper.
 I like to use a bamboo skewer to dig it out because a screwdriver has a chance of scratching the surface.
 Also remove the bushings that the attaching bolts go through.
 We have upgraded bronze bushings that are held in with snap rings.
 The OEM setup is simply a rubber bushing that can be pushed out.
 We removed the bleed screw too.